Transition & Case Management Services

 Cost & Eligibility

 This program is available free of charge to adults of any age who qualify.
-If you have been living in a Medi-Cal paid inpatient facility and wish to return to community living, you are eligible.
-You can apply for CCT at any time — there is no waiting period.
+If you have been living in a Medi-Cal paid inpatient facility for at least one day and wish to return to community living, you are eligible.

 Case Management